kubestellar/kubestellar/docs/content/v0.20/architecture.md

         - For each cluster:
           -  Sets the manifest namespace == name of the cluster
-          -  Uses the client connected to the ITS to do a server-side apply of the manifest into the namespace.
+          -  Uses the client connected to the ITS to do a server-side apply patch of the manifest into the namespace.
+          - At this time there is only one field manager name for the server-side apply (`kubestellar`) but the name should include also the WDS name to allow detecting conflicts when two different field managers try to patch a manifest with the same name.
         - Worker returns and is ready to pick other keys from the queue.

 There are other event flows, based on the object GVK and type of event.
-Error conditions cause the re-enqueing of keys, resulting in retries.
+Error conditions may cause the re-enqueing of keys, resulting in retries.
-The following sections broadly describe these flows:
+The following sections broadly describe these flows.

 #### Object Deleted